 4. Lack of real experience

-One of the biggest complaints about the online store has been to not be able to feel the product physically.
-Products like clothes, shoes, etc are items that most would like to get hands-on experience.
+One of the biggest complaints about the online store has been not feeling the product physically.
+Products like clothes, shoes, etc., are items that most would like to get hands-on experience.

-E-commerce experience of such items can be very limiting.
-A detailed description of the product with high-quality zoom-in pictures and good return policy can help you overcome the issue.
+The E-commerce experience of such items can be very limiting.
+However, a detailed product description with high-quality zoom-in pictures and a reasonable return policy can help you overcome the issue.

 How to keep your e-commerce secure?